overcommitted-dev/overcommitted/README.md

 #### Setting up the contact form

-The contact form hits an APIRoute at `/api/contact`.
-It is currently configured to send the form data to a Slack channel webhook I had setup.
-It reads the url from `import.meta.env.SLACK_WEBHOOK`, so if you define a `SLACK_WEBHOOK` environment variable it should work for you.
-Of course, feel free to customize the code [here](./src/pages/api/contact.ts) to send the data elsewhere as you see fit.
+The contact form uses [Web3Forms](https://web3forms.com/) to handle form submissions.
+To set it up:

+1. Go to [web3forms.com](https://web3forms.com/) and get a free access key
+2. Copy `.env.example` to `.env`
+3. Add your access key to the `PUBLIC_WEB3FORMS_ACCESS_KEY` variable in `.env`

+Web3Forms will send form submissions to your email and provides a dashboard to manage them.

 #### Configuring guests